Skip to main content

 Tracking Growth Hormone Peptide Therapy

-Growth Hormone is an advanced protocol used to enhance the body’s own production of growth hormone (GH).
+Growth Hormone Peptide Therapy is an advanced protocol used to enhance the body’s own production of growth hormone (GH).
 Peptides like Sermorelin, Ipamorelin, and CJC-1295 work by stimulating the pituitary gland.
 This approach is favored for its ability to promote a more natural, pulsatile release of GH, which can improve sleep quality, accelerate recovery, reduce body fat, and increase lean muscle mass.
 Unlike direct GH injections, peptide therapy preserves the body’s natural feedback loops, which is a significant safety advantage.

 The Significance of IGF-1

-Monitoring levels allows the clinician to:
+Monitoring IGF-1 levels allows the clinician to:

 1. Assess Efficacy An increase in IGF-1 from baseline confirms that the peptide therapy is effectively stimulating the pituitary gland to produce more growth hormone.